jacopok/clean-coding-thesis/galileian_thesis.md

 ---

 # Introduction

 It is an opinion held by many that "scientists write bad code"; as evidence for this claim I will provide the large number of positive votes on [this academia StackExchange post titled "Why do many talented scientists write horrible software?"](https://web.archive.org/web/20220810064956/http://academia.stackexchange.com:80/questions/17781/why-do-many-talented-scientists-write-horrible-software).

-This is a thorny statement, and it should be qualified: code may be "bad" according to the standards of software companies, but it may serve the purpose it is written to accomplish perfectly well, especially if this purpose is to act as a proof of concept, or as an exploratory step.
+This is, however, a thorny statement which should be qualified: code may be "bad" according to the standards of software companies, but it may serve the purpose it is written to accomplish perfectly well, especially if this purpose is to act as a proof of concept, or as an exploratory step.
 However, the _industry best practices_ that are missing from scientific code do have a reason to exist, and that reason often becomes apparent when projects become large enough, and/or used by enough people.
-Ignorig some of them is OK, and perhaps even advisable, for small projects, but for larger ones they start to matter more and more, and code not using them starts to accumulate _technical debt_, becoming difficult to read, maintain, modify, extend.
+Ignorig some of them is acceptable, and perhaps even advisable, for small projects, but for larger ones they start to matter more and more, and code not using them starts to accumulate _technical debt_, becoming difficult to read, maintain, modify, extend.

 Resources on these best practices are plentiful, but are often focused on giving "industry" examples, which may not be too relevant to the scientific setting.
-Speaking from experience, when making an attempt to implement them in my own code, it was always a mental strain to "map" them to the kinds of issues I was interested in.
+When making an attempt to implement them in my own code, it was always a mental strain to "map" them to the kinds of issues I was interested in.